akhodakivskiy/VimFx/documentation/options.md

 than a whole page_ when pressing `<space>`.
 This solves the sliced-last-line problem, and provides some context on where you are in the text you’re reading.

-These two prefs control how many pixels “about a line” actually means for the different page scrolling commands.
+These two options control how many pixels “about a line” actually means for the different page scrolling commands.

 - `scroll.full_page_adjustment`: `<space>, `<s-space>`